qeacourse/RoboNinjaWarrior/How to/meet_your_neato.md

 ## Overview

-In module 3 we will be programming the Neato BotVac.
+In this module we will be programming the Neato BotVac.
 The Neato is a powerful, low cost robot platform that we have customized for QEA (it's also technically a vacuum cleaner, but we'll be ignoring that for this module!).
 We have engineered the platform to abstract away a lot of the frustrating bits, allowing you to focus on learning the really fun robotics, physics, math, and computing content.

 <p align="center">
 <img src="Pictures/neato_overview.jpeg" alt="A picture of a Neato robotic vacuum cleaner with a custom remote control interface based on Raspberry Pi" width="60%" height="60%">